 So far there are fairly limited ways in which supermarkets can offer healthcare, including the following.
 However, this may change with the new NHS reforms being introduced in 2013:

 Chemists: Supermarket chains have in-store chemists selling pharmaceutical and beauty products as well as services such as photo processing, NHS and private prescriptions.
 In November 2011, following fears that Tesco’s new Beauty Stores will push out smaller salon owners, the Head of the Irish Pharmacy Union warned of major job losses in pharmacies in Ireland, as they struggle to compete with the UK’s biggest supermarket chain.
 The retailer opened its first two pharmacies in Ireland in early November.
 See the article at internationalsupermarketnews.

 Eyecare: Tesco and Asda have in-store opticians (Asda has opticians in over 80 stores) offering eye tests and selling contact lenses.
 Sainsbury’s also sells contact lenses.

 Complementary medicine: Some Tesco stores contain outlets of Nutri-centre, stocking “health and well-being products” with nutritionists and health advisers dispensing advice.

-Nutrition advice: Tesco has set up a diet website (www.tescodiet.com), which it refers to as “the UK’s biggest online dieting and healthy eating service”.
-This offers advice on weight loss and shopping lists.
+Nutrition advice: Tesco set up a diet website which it referred to as “the UK’s biggest online dieting and healthy eating service”.

 Health advice: Morrisons offers “free advice about general health matters, your medication or the treatment of any common illness.”